Nidhi3338/Microsoft_azure/README.md

 - What if you’re already established with VMware in a private cloud environment but want to migrate to a public or hybrid cloud?
 Azure VMware Solution lets you run your **VMware** **workloads** in Azure with seamless integration and scalability.
 - Azure VMware Solution (AVS) is a cloud service offered by Microsoft Azure in collaboration with VMware.
 It enables organizations to run their   VMware workloads natively within the Microsoft Azure cloud environment.

+d.Capital expenditure (CapEx) and operational expenditure (OpEx).

+- CapEx is typically a one-time, up-front expenditure to purchase or secure tangible resources.
+A new building, repaving the parking lot, building a datacenter, or buying a company vehicle are examples of CapEx.

+- In contrast, OpEx is spending money on services or products over time.
+Renting a convention center, leasing a company vehicle, or signing up for cloud services are all examples of OpEx.